FuyuByakko/meatbot/README.md

       ...
     ]
   }
-  // Since the Google toppage does not have a div with such a class, above checkPresense Fails.
+  // Since the Google top page does not have a div with such a class, above checkPresense Fails.
   // It then calls a jump to the action with id `NavigateToGoogle`.
   // This runs the first action again and proceeds to the next action.
   // checkPresence fails once again.
 The result is an infinite loop.